allegro/allms/README.md

-# llm-wrapper
+# allms

 ___
 ## About

-llm-wrapper is a versatile and powerful library designed to streamline the process of querying Large Language Models (LLMs) 🤖💬
+allms is a versatile and powerful library designed to streamline the process of querying Large Language Models (LLMs) 🤖💬

-Developed by the Allegro engineers, llm-wrapper is based on popular libraries like transformers, pydantic, and langchain.
+Developed by the Allegro engineers, allms is based on popular libraries like transformers, pydantic, and langchain.
 It takes care of the boring boiler-plate code you write around your LLM applications, quickly enabling you to prototype ideas, and eventually helping you to scale up for production use-cases!

-Among the llm-wrapper most notable features, you will find:
+Among the allms most notable features, you will find:

 * **😊 Simple and User-Friendly Interface**: The module offers an intuitive and easy-to-use interface, making it straightforward to work with the model.